sebpowell/n8n-node/README.md

 ### Description

 Each node can contain a lot of configuration data, which can quickly become overwhelming.
 My thought was to include an AI-generated summary of what the node does giving users a quick, human-readable description at a glance.
+This then turns the entire view into a 'story' that can easily be followed, even by a non-technical user.

 In the prototype, I used a `Markdown` string so that parameters could be formatted as inline code for readability.